lm3nitro/Projects/Network Traffic Analysis/TCP/TCP Reset Scan.md

 + The attacker spoofs the source address to match the affected machine's.
 + The attacker alters the TCP packet to include the RST flag, ending the connection.
-+ The attacker designates the destination port to match one currently utilized by one of our machines.
++ The attacker designates the destination port to match one currently utilized by one of the machines.

-One way to identify a TCP RST attack is by comparing the physical address of the transmitter with our network device list; a mismatch, such as a different MAC address, indicates potential malicious activity.
+One way to identify a TCP RST attack is by comparing the physical address of the transmitter with the network device list; a mismatch, such as a different MAC address, indicates potential malicious activity.
 However, attackers can spoof MAC addresses to evade detection, leading to retransmissions and other anomalies similar to those seen in ARP poisoning incidents.

 ### Benefits: